Transport in Shenzhen: Road transport

+As of 2023, 70% of Shenzhen's cars are electric vehicles.

 Buses

-Bus services in Shenzhen began in 1975, and now have expanded to a network consisting of about 1000 regular routes.
-Three franchised companies, Shenzhen Bus Group, Shenzhen Eastern Bus and Shenzhen Western Bus operate most of the routes, with the remaining operated by a few private companies.
+Bus services in Shenzhen began in 1975, and now have expanded to a network consisting of about 900 regular routes.
+Three franchised companies, Shenzhen Bus Group, Shenzhen Eastern Bus and Shenzhen Western Bus operate existing routes, with others once operated by private companies.

-Bus services in Shenzhen are subsidized by the government, where the operators have to set the bus fares according to a guideline.
-Bus fares usually range from 2 RMB to 10 RMB, except for branches, where the fare can be 1 RMB or 2 RMB, and premium services, which may be charged as much as 40 RMB.
+Bus operators in Shenzhen are subsidized by the government and have to set the bus fares according to a guideline usually from 2 RMB to 10 RMB.
 Fare has to be given when boarding the bus in short-haul routes and expresses with no change.
-However, for most long-haul routes, fare is collected manually according to the travel distance of the passenger.
+However, for some long-haul routes, fare is collected manually or automatically when embarking and disembarking, recording the travel distance of the passenger.
 Shenzhen Tong IC Card or its mobile payment is accepted on most of the bus routes with 20% off at least, except a few privately operated premium routes.

 Bus routes in Shenzhen are categorised into three categories, beginning from Dec.
 2008: